-Lucy Phelps interview: 'Kids can have better ideas on how to do Shakespeare than the directors'
+Lucy Phelps interview: 'Children can have better ideas on how to do Shakespeare than the directors'

 Every year, London is treated to a number of productions courtesy of the Royal Shakespeare Company (RSC), which transfer to London and showcase a little of what has been going on in Stratford-upon-Avon, where the company is based.